 Frequently Asked Questions

-What wattage soldering iron is best for automotive use?
+What wattage soldering iron is best for automotive work?

-Can I use a butane soldering iron in a car?
+Can I use a soldering iron directly on a car battery?

 Our Verdict